Best-Markdown-Editor/front-end/README.md

 - Ensure that your code conforms to our existing code conventions and test coverage.
 - Include the relevant issue number, if applicable.
 - Include meaningful commit messages

+## Additional Documentation

+See [Backend Documentation](https://github.com/Best-Markdown-Editor/back-end) for details on the backend of our project.